 Dance with the Devil

-Why do these men risk their lives as Launda dancers?
+Why do these men and transgender women risk their lives as Launda dancers?
 Souvik Ghosh, another member of NBR, says, “We are not able to give them well-paying jobs.
-Firstly, most effeminate gay and trans men are school dropouts and hail from poor backgrounds.
+Firstly, they are school dropouts and hail from poor backgrounds.
 Effeminate men leave school after a point because they get tired of being bullied.
 We don’t have LGBTQ-friendly workplaces in our region.
-Most trans men who come to our NGO tell us that a lack of social acceptance is the primary reason why they go for options such as male sex work, hijra groups or Launda dancing.”
+Most ttransgender women who come to our NGO tell us that a lack of social acceptance is the primary reason why they go for options such as sex work, hijra groups or Launda dancing.”

 Reshma Prasad, a transgender rights activist from Patna, adds, “Launda dancers were once hired by poorer families who could not afford the higher fees for female dancers.
 Today, the employment of Launda dancers is popular across all strata of society.
 They comprise young men, mostly from the marginalised and poor sections of society in UP and Bihar, while some migrate from West Bengal and Odisha during the spring and winter wedding season.
 They are contacted by wedding orchestras to work for several months at a time.”